UKCloud/documentation/articles/openstack/ostack-ref-pricing.md

 If you're licensing Microsoft Windows Server OS, Microsoft SQL Server, Microsoft RDS or Red Hat Enterprise Linux, licensing charges apply.
 You also have the option of utilising your own subscription-based Office365 and Windows 10 Enterprise licensing under the [QMTH program](https://ukcloud.com/qualified-multitenant-hoster-program/).

 ## Pricing example

+The following example illustrates how to use the information in the Pricing Guide to calculate the cost of a UKCloud for OpenStack instance.

 An application with lower priority workloads, such as temporary applications, data processing or system modelling tasks.